Fry and Laurie

-Since the conclusion of A Bit of Fry and Laurie, both have gone on to solo careers in acting, writing and other roles.
+Since the conclusion of A Bit of Fry & Laurie, both have gone on to solo careers in acting, writing and other roles.
 They reunited for a retrospective show in 2010 titled Fry and Laurie Reunited.
-On 14 May 2012, Fry announced on Twitter that he and Laurie were working together on a new project.
-Various press sources have since announced that it is to be an adaptation of The Canterville Ghost (1887) by Oscar Wilde and had been scheduled for release over Christmas 2014, and this animated film was reported by IMDb to be in post production as of January 2022, with 07 October 2022 given as its release date.
+On 14 May 2012, Fry announced he and Laurie were working together on a new project, which came to be an animated adaption of Oscar Wilde's 1887 story "The Canterville Ghost".
+The film was released on October 20, 2023, and features Freddie Highmore as The Duke of Cheshire alongside Fry as Sir Simon de Canterville and Laurie as the Grim Reaper.

 Fry and Laurie have remained close friends throughout their careers.
-Laurie frequently thanks Fry when accepting awards, including at the 2007 Golden Globes when he referred to his former comedy partner, in the old A Bit of Fry and Laurie style, as “...m’colleague Stephen Fry".
+Laurie frequently thanks Fry when accepting awards, including at the 2007 Golden Globes when he referred to his former comedy partner, in the old A Bit of Fry and Laurie style, as "m’colleague Stephen Fry".
+Similarly, Fry has referred to Laurie as "m'colleague" or "m'coll" in the dedications of some of his books.